 - * Mason's Landing (Dodd Castle)

 - 2010.
 Active; focal plane about 150 ft (46 m); flashing white light.
 56 ft (17 m) round rubblestone tower with lantern and a wood gallery, attached to a rubblestone house.
 The tower is unpainted; lantern dome is gray.
-A 2010 photo is available, but Bing has a good satellite view.
-The house (what the English would call a "folly") was built around 1990 and was known as Dodd Castle; there is a 2006 photo of the house, and Google has a satellite view.
+A 2010 photo is available, and Bing has a good satellite view.
+The house (what the English would call a "folly") was built around 1990 and was known as Dodd Castle.
 The "castle" had a round tower at one end, which the present owner has extended to form the lighthouse.
+There is a 2009 photo of the house in its original form, and Google has a 2008 street view taken before the lantern was added.
 The house sits on the outside of a sharp bend of the Ohio River, allowing the light to be seen for a long distance in both directions.
 Located at 8200 Highway 166 in Tobin Township, Perry County, about 6 mi (10 km) north of Tobinsport.
 Site and tower closed, but there's a good view from the road.
 Owner/site manager: private.

 - * Madison (Lighthouse Restaurant)

 - 2007.
 Active; focal plane 29 ft (9 m); continuous white light.
 Octagonal wood tower mounted atop a 1-story floating restaurant.
 Tower painted white; the restaurant iis light beige with a blue roof.
-Jim Rice has a 2010 photo, another photo is available, and Bing has a good satellite view.
+A photo is available, and Google has a good satellite view.
 Located near the foot of Broadway Street on the waterfront of Madison, the county seat of Jefferson County.
 Site open, tower closed.
 Owner/site manager: Lighthouse Restaurant.

 Information available on lost lights:

 - Calumet Pierhead (1873-1976).